firebolt-db/firenewt/README.md

 - Git (for cloning the repository)
 - Appropriate database management system (e.g., Firebolt, PostgreSQL) is configured

+#### Firebolt Prerequisites

+Specifically for Firebolt, you will need to have the following:

+- A Firebolt service account.
+You will need to provide the service account ID and secret to the benchmarking scripts for them to connect to and authenticate with the Firebolt API.
+  See the relevent [documentation](https://docs.firebolt.io/Guides/managing-your-organization/service-accounts.html) for more information about service accounts.
+- A Firebolt user associated with the service account, to assign the appropriate roles to access Firebolt resources such as databases and engines.
+  See the relevent [documentation](https://docs.firebolt.io/Guides/managing-your-organization/managing-users.html) for more information about users.
+- A Firebolt database that the user has read and write access to.
+- A Firebolt engine that the user can use.
+To test various engine configurations, you will either need existing engines with those configurations, or the ability to create or modify engines and operate them.
+  See the relevent [documentation](https://docs.firebolt.io/Guides/operate-engines/operate-engines.html) for more information about engines.

 ### Installation

 Clone the repository to your local machine using: